openmarmot/mdata3/README.md

 - pip install pyotp --user
 - python mdata3
 - enter the passphrase you want to use
-- if you want to clear your data and start over just delete mdata_otp_data and mdata_vault_data
+- if you want to clear your data and start over just delete the two data files
 - if you get a decryption error this means you are entering a different passphrase from what was used to encrypt the file.
     The password is encrypted as part of the file to prevent you from